la2050/archive/_projects/2015/ciclavia-the-route-to-las-future.md

   health through car-free streets in Los Angeles County and engages people to positively transform relationships with our diverse communities and with each other.
-'In one to three sentences, please describe your proposal.': >- CicLAvia 2016 will expand its open streets program by integrating iconic routes with new ones:  Southeast Cities; Northeast San Fernando Valley; the Heart of LA, and Wilshire Blvd.
-By blending the old with the new, car-free Angelenos can bear witness to social, cultural and economic renaissances happening from one neighborhood to the next.
-The opportunity to see Los Angeles, up close and personal vs. in a car and through the rear view mirror, redefines the meaning of connection.
 Where will you be working?:
   - Central LA
   - East LA